 When talking about online security, it is not a matter of free or paid.
 If your online privacy is on the line and it matters to you a lot, you don’t need to hesitate whether you need to use trusted or suspicious service.
-As the threats on internet have developed over time, more hackers have made sophisticated approach to penetrate websites, networks and even servers to initiate their online crimes.
+As the threats on the internet have developed over time, more hackers have made a sophisticated approach to penetrate websites, networks, and even servers to initiate their online crimes.

 To prevent your online information ending up to the wrong hands, there have been some effective developed methods to do so.
 You can use a VPN, TOR, Web Proxy or even proxy server.
-Each has different security level but all can provide single to multi-layer security.
+Each has a different security level but all can provide single to multi-layer security.

 But the question is,

 - Are you protected?